doofmars/lp-np/README.md

 ![front](images/front.png)

 The Low Profile - Numpad (lp-np) is my first attempt at creating my own PCB from scratch.
-This was done with the long lasting wish to create some hardware.
+This was done with the long-lasting wish to create some hardware.
-A keyboard (numpad in this case) is a first project with less complexcity on the used parts and hardware.
+A keyboard (numpad in this case) is a first project with less complexity on the used parts and hardware.
-In the pasat I gathered some experience in ordering and soldering a [corne](https://github.com/foostan/crkbd) keyboard and for creating this project I used the kicad files as a template.
+In the past I gathered some experience in ordering and soldering a [Corne](https://github.com/foostan/crkbd) keyboard and for creating this project I used the Kicad files as a template.
 This helped me to get the (hopefully) right schematic and after some trial and error a layout that looks right.
 The next step is to order the parts and get hold on a hotplate.